-Goodness-of-fit statistics (logLike = -2[log-likelihood] and AlC_C = Akaike's information criterion [Akaike, 1973] for finite sample sizes) were generated to assess the relative fit of data to various models among all years sampled.
-Lower values of AlC_C indicate a better fit of the data to the model.
-Models were ranked by AlC_C values and the top ten models, based on AlC_C weight (w_i), were presented.
-A scaled r^2 value was calculated based on methods outlined in Nagelkerke (1991).
-Differences between the null model and the alternative models were assessed using a log-likelihood ratio goodness-of-fit test (Zar, 2010).
+Goodness-of-fit statistics (logLike = -2[log-likelihood] and AICC = Akaike's information criterion [Akaike, 1973] for finite sample sizes) were generated to assess the relative fit of data to various models among all years sampled.
+Lower values of AICC indicate a better fit of the data to the model.
+Models were ranked by AICC values and the top ten models, based on AICC weight ( $w_i$ ), were presented.
+As environmental covariates were only used to model a single parameter ( $\delta$ or $\mu$ ), potential issues of multicollinearity were avoided.
+Further, AICC model selection ranks single-variable models appropriately even if variables are highly correlated (i.e., resulting $w_i$ values would be similar).

-Logistic regression modeling was used to determine the relationship between the probability of collecting eggs and the percentage change in mean daily discharge from two days to one day prior to egg collection, using long-term data (2002-2014).
+Logistic regression modeling was used to determine the relationship between the probability of collecting eggs and the percentage change in mean daily discharge from two days to one day prior to egg collection, using long-term sampling data (2003-2015).
 This was to allow time for the discharge changes occurring at the San Marcial gage to reach the San Marcial Site (ca. 25 km downstream).
 This metric best represented the approximate change in mean daily discharge that occurred just prior to spawning.
 Regression models were developed for the San Marcial Site using all data over the period of record.
 The associated 95% confidence intervals of the modeled regression line were constructed using inverse predictions of discharge across the range of modeled egg collection probabilities (SAS, 2007).

-Estimated egg passage rates in the river were compared to those in the canals at similar longitudinal locations.
-The proportion of eggs entrained into the canals $(E(x){EC})$ was computed based on the total of the estimated egg passage rates in the canals $(E(x)C)$ and the total of the estimated egg passage rates from both the river and the canals $(E(x){C+R})$, using the formula: $E(x){EC} = E(x)C \cdot E(x){C+R}^{-1}$.
-Similarly, the proportion of water diverted into the canals (Q{DC}) was computed based on the total of the average discharge in both the river and the canals (Q{C+R}) , using the formula: $Q{DC} = Q_C \cdot Q{C+R}^{-1}$.
-The average discharge in both the river and the canals was calculated based on mean daily discharge values during May.
+Estimated egg passage rates in the river were compared to those in the canals at similar longitudinal locations, using data collected since 2013.
+The proportion of eggs entrained into the canals $(E(x){EC})$ was computed based on the total of the estimated egg passage rates in the canals $(E(x){C})$ and the total of the estimated egg passage rates from both the river and the canals $(E(x){C+R})$ , using the formula: $E(x){EC} = E(x)C \cdot E(x){C+R}^{-1}$ .
+Similarly, the proportion of water diverted into the canals $(Q{DC})$ was computed based on the total of the average discharge in the canals $(Q_C)$ and the total of the average discharge in both the river and the canals $(Q{C+R})$ , using the formula: $Q{DC} = Q_C \cdot Q{C+R}^{-1}$ .
+The average discharge in the river and the canals was calculated based on mean daily discharge values during May.